radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 time they "win" at code, their confidence gets that little bit more boosted.
 At Culture Amp, we started our juniors out on fixing bugs or working on little features and then moved them up to trickier bugs and harder features from there.
 Most bugs didn't take more than a day for the juniors to fix.
+Now we give them harder bugs and harder features.
+We kept the feedback loop short early on to build up their confidence with our codebase.

 Once they've built up a bit of confidence, you can let them go solo on a task.
 There isn't a set timeframe for when this happens; it's all about how confident the junior is with their own abilities.
 Let them loose on something small and make it clear that they can ask any questions about what they're doing and that there is no wrong way of doing it.
+And I'll say it again: they won't ship fast to begin with.
+The fast comes with practice.
+Let them practice.

 Once they're done, get them to submit their work in a pull request and then -- this part's important -- sit together and review it.